 #17 Drink Oregon Wine in Willamette Valley

-The rolling hills of the Willamette Valley are exceptional at producing fine wines – most notably, Pinot noir.
+The rolling hills of the Willamette Valley are exceptional at producing fine wines – most notably, Pinot Noir.
 More than 500 wineries dot the lush landscape and the inviting vineyards welcome visitors for a taste.

 More Oregon Wine Country Experiences

-Outdoor enthusiasts can paddle down the Willamette River on the Willamette Water Trail or hike through a vineyard with a wine expert.
-Alternatively, spend a relaxing day at a luxurious spa (like the posh Allison Inn Spa), then indulge in a satisfying farm-to-table meal.
+Outdoor enthusiasts can paddle the Willamette Water Trail or hike through a vineyard with a wine expert.

 #18 Step Back in Time in Klamath Falls